Configure the Azure Active Directory B2C provider (using interface in preview)

 A portal owner can configure the portal Azure AD B2C as an identity provider.
 Azure AD B2C supports Open ID Connect for federation.

 This article describes how to configure Azure AD B2C as the identity provider automatically by using a feature in preview.
 Using these steps, you can create a new Azure AD B2C tenant, register applications, and configure user flows from within Power Apps portals.
-If you want to configure the Azure AD B2C provider manually, go to Configure the Azure AD B2C provider manually.
+If you want to configure the Azure AD B2C provider manually using the generally available interface, go to Configure the Azure AD B2C provider manually.

 Follow these steps to configure Azure AD B2C as the OpenID Connect provider.